Ibom99/Carefinder/README.md

 - **Hospital List Download**: Users can download their entered searched hospital list based on the enter loctation or related hospital names and save the list into a CSV file onto their device.
 - **Reviews**: Users can read and submit reviews for hospitals, to share their experiences with others.
 - **Feedback Option**: Users can submit their feedback on app experience or report dishonest information shared.
-- **User Authentication(Admin)**: Admin users can create accounts and log in to managem the reviews, user feedback support and review data analysis per day.
+- **User Authentication(Admin)**: Admin users can create accounts and log in to manage the reviews, manage user feedback support and monitor review data analysis per day.
 - **Admin Features**: Review Management, User Support Management & Review Analysis.
--

 ## Technologies Used

 The CareFinder app is built using the following technologies: